danielshaya/reactivejournal/README.md

 ```

 You might have noticed that as well as the Slow Consumer subscribing to the Flowable to make
-sure it uses the LATEST strategy we also record the values we actaully consumer into RxJournal.
+sure it uses the LATEST strategy we also record the values we actaully consumer into ReactiveJournal.

-As with the plain RxJava implementation of LATEST (without RxJournal) the Slow Consumer
+As with the plain RxJava implementation of LATEST (without ReactiveJournal) the Slow Consumer
 only sees the latest updates from the Fast Producer.
 However if you use RxRecorder (as in this
 example) you have:
 * A full record of all the events that were emitted by the Fast Producer.